Health insurance for seniors over 70

 Lowering your blood pressure over 70

-If you suffer from high blood pressure, your chances of suffering a wide range of health complications are increased.
+If you suffer from high blood pressure, your chances of suffering from a wide range of health complications are increased.
 High blood pressure can cause heart attack, stroke and even kidney failure, so keep these tips in mind to ensure that your blood pressure remains at a healthy level:

 - Maintain a healthy weight.
 Obesity is a big contributor to high blood pressure, so getting to a healthy weight (and staying there) is a crucial part of preventing health problems.
 The two keys to weight loss and maintenance are a balanced diet and regular exercise.